mendelsshop/fstringlt36/README.md

 About:

-Python f-strings for before Python 3.7
+Python f-strings for before Python 3.7.

-this package shouldn't require any other packages
+This package shouldn't require any other packages.

-so it should be able to install on any Python version
+So it should be able to install on any Python version.

-although it's not been tested if thats true because it's not aworking yet
+Although it's not been tested if thats true because it's not working yet.

-Version: 0.0.1-alpha
+Version:

+Version-Number: 0.0.1

+Version-Stage: alpha